optofab/optofab.github.io/logs.md

 **AGENDA**

 - Discuss the semester plan
-- Discuss the changes on the current web application
+- Discuss the changes on the current website

 **DISCUSSIONS**

 - Discussed the plans for developing the web application and database management system in the semester.
-- Discussed the changes to be made on the web application.
+- Discussed the changes to be made on the website.
 - Discussed the drafted relational scheme of the website.
 - Discussed the transported GitHub page.